View this document as: a single page | multiple pages.

 Uses of Applicant References

-1. The applicant reference MAY vouch for one or more claimed core attributes relative to the applicant as part of evidence and attribute validation process.
+1. The applicant reference MAY vouch for one or more claimed core attributes relative to the applicant as part of the evidence and attribute validation process.

-In all instances, the CSP SHALL establish a record of the role the applicant reference played in the process and document these actions sufficient to support any applicable legal and regulatory requirements.
+In all instances, the CSP SHALL establish a record of the role that the applicant reference played in the process and document these actions sufficient to support any applicable legal and regulatory requirements.
 This MAY include:

-1. Capturing and recording the statements and assertions made by the applicant reference;
+1. Capturing and recording the statements and assertions made by the applicant reference

-3. Capturing consent and acknowledgement relative to the legal and liability impacts of the applicant reference’s statements.
+3. Capturing consent and acknowledgement relative to the legal and liability impacts of the applicant reference’s statements

 CSPs SHALL make available to the applicant reference clear and understandable information relative to the legal and liability impacts that may result from their participation as an applicant reference.